KPIs

 Target

-Our aim is to keep employee turnover below historical levels to enable us to build on the skill base we have established.
+Our aim is to keep employee turnover below historical levels to enable us to build on the skill base we have established and maintain and enhance the culture of the business.

 Strategic priority